Benny0323/BS-Diff/README.md

 │    ├─ Hybridloss_autoencoder.py
 │    └─ pytorch_msssim.py
 ```
-**Attention: the file 'pytorch_ssim.py' should be used during training in stage 2.
-So do not delete it!**
+**Attention: the file 'pytorch_ssim.py' should be used during training in stage 2!**

 ## Evaluation metrics
 You can also run the following commands about evaluation metrics in our experiment incuding PSNR, SSIM, MSE and BSR: